SorBalda/Reinforcement-Learning-SARSA-Q-LEARNING-DEEP-Q-LEARNING/README.md

 This project studies a four-qubit variational quantum circuit (VQC) as the action-value function in deep Q-learning on a stochastic 4×3 grid world.
 Exact Bellman value iteration provides a reference for learned values and policies.
+It is part of an internship done in 2024 in Porto, under the supervision of Prof. Duarte Magano and Ariel Guerreiro.

 ## Method